jasonglisson/trianglepotters/wp-content/plugins/google-sitemap-plugin/readme.txt

 	* Custom post types
 	* Custom taxonomies
 * Add a path to your sitemap file in robots.txt automatically
+* Set the maximum number of URLs in one sitemap file
 * Connect your Google Webmaster Tools account to:
 	* Add website
 	* Add sitemap